Buying property in Ethiopia?

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses included in our property pack about Ethiopia, we always rely on the strongest methodology we can, and we don't throw out numbers at random.
+Whether it's in our blog articles or the market analyses included in our property pack about Ethiopia, we always rely on the strongest methodology we can and we don't throw out numbers at random.

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-Source Why it's authoritative How we used it
+Source Why it's reliable How we used it

-Miles Africa Condominium Report Provides specific rent data by site and unit type, rare for Addis Ababa.
-We used it to estimate rent levels and tenant pressure by neighborhood.
-We also inferred rental liquidity and vacancy risk from their pricing data.
+Miles Africa Condominium Rent Report H1 2023 One of the few sources providing specific rent data points by site and unit type for Addis Ababa.
+We used it to estimate rent levels, compute gross rental yields, and infer which micro-areas have the deepest tenant demand.
+We also used it to assess vacancy risk by location.